 This article includes discussion of neurosurgical management of chronic pain, spinal cord stimulation, intrathecal opioids, ablative procedures, motor cortex stimulation, and deep brain stimulation.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Chronic pain encompasses a spectrum of clinical scenarios involving both peripheral and central pain syndromes.
 In this article, the author discusses the progression of understanding about the pathophysiology of pain, culminating in the gait theory hypothesis.
 The author addresses pain from peripheral nerve injury, spinal cord injury, and brain injury and stroke and discusses the basic science behind the rationale for current management schemes and pain treatments (both pharmacological and surgical).
 The author concludes by summarizing the success (or lack thereof) of surgical treatment modalities for chronic pain.
-In this update, the author includes a section on cervical spinal cord stimulation.
+The author updates the section on intrathecal opioid pain pumps.

 • Both physical and psychological aspects of chronic pain are significant and should be considered.